contidio/contidio-widget/README.md

 # contidio-widget
-Include a single or multiple Contidio Assets or Overviews into your existing website
+Include a single or multiple Contidio Assets or Overviews into your existing website.
+Brought to you by Lukas Struber, Superstar Frontend Developer at Contidio ;).

 ## Usage